system-er/gdtinycc/README.md

-# GDTinyCC - gdextension C compiler (v0.6 - the sun rises)
+# GDTinyCC - gdextension C compiler (v0.6)

 integrates tinycc(aka TCC) into a Godot node.
 compile and execute C code directly (both very fast!).
 WIP (work in progress) - programmed with godot 4.5, tinycc-mob
 the powerful commands godot_get_variant/godot_set_variant and godot_call/godot_call_deferred reach all properties and methods!
-time to get out the old Kernighan/Ritchie C-bible  ;-)
+It's time to dust off the old Kernighan/Ritchie C bible and get it out of the cupboard.

 edit your c-files with the editor of your choice
 and choose the name of the .c-file in the GDTinyCC-node in inspector.